 Volunteers to work with kids (reading, playing, arts and crafts, games, fun and learning activities)

 Women’s Projects: There is a minimum commitment of four weeks to participate with the women’s groups.
-El Remate currently has five women’s groups, in which Project Ix-canaan has played a large role in development.
+El Remate currently has five women’s groups, in which the project has played a large role in development.
 Of particular interest to the women are projects around:

 Business advice / business management lessons